joshineeraj/EngineeringPoc/README.md

 # EngineeringPoc
 An application interface to create feature requests.
-A feature request is a request for a feauture into the existing piece of software
+A feature request is a request for a feature into the existing piece of software

 Prerequisites